hunminkim98/Go2Rep/README.md

 - Future improvements include automatic pattern detection and integrated intrinsic calibration.

 <img src="Assets/Image5.png" alt="Go2Rep GUI" width="450" style="display: block; margin: auto;" /> <img src="Assets/Image6.png" alt="Go2Rep GUI" width="450" style="display: block; margin: auto;" />

+## 1.5 Markerless motion analysis
+Currently, this pipeline depends on Theia3D for the 3D pose estimation step.
+However, to reduce dependency and increase flexibility, it is desirable to develop an in-house markerless motion analysis solution.

+For 2D pose estimation, Sport 2D can be utilized, which supports real-time 2D pose analysis(combined with GoPro Preview module).
+For 3D pose estimation, Pose2Sim is a promising tool.
+Pose2Sim accepts videos of varying lengths that do not require prior calibration or synchronization.

+Since this pipeline generates synchronized videos with an identical number of frames and calibrated cameras, there is an opportunity to optimize Pose2Sim pipeline for this specific context.
+By leveraging the synchronized and calibrated videos, the Pose2Sim code can be restructured to perform pose estimation, person association, triangulation, and OpenSim simulation all within a single for-loop that iterates over the number of frames across all videos simultaneously.

+This optimization would significantly accelerate the Pose2Sim workflow, enabling faster and more efficient markerless 3D pose analysis tailored to synchronized multi-camera data.